V3nugopalKP/Cyclerentalapplication/README.md

 - **Additional Tools**:
   - JWT for secure authentication and authorization
   - RESTful APIs for efficient communication between frontend and backend
-  - Bootstrap or Material UI for styling (if applicable)

 ---